wp-plugins/lightbox-plus/readme.txt

  * Can specify specify data- attribute so it can be site specific
  * Does not effect inline lightbxes which were class based already
 * Fixed (hopefully) all unset variable notices
+* Added option to load javascript in header or footer +
+ * Footer is prefered due to potential page load delays +
+* Added option to set priority of javascript loading +
+ * Low, Normal, High with priorities as follows 5, 11, 15 relative to other plugin loads +
+ * May resolve some plugin conflicts due to load order +
 * Fixed removal of settings on deactivate
  * Will now only remove settings on uninstall
 * Fixed gallery short code issues with WordPress 3.0.x and version 3.1.x to 3.4.x.
  * Now creates correct gallery output for specific versions of WordPress
-* Fixed ColorBox version loading newer/older depending on WordPress version
+* Added ColorBox version loading newer/older depending on WordPress version
  * It seems older verions of WordPress were having jQuery conflict with the latest version of ColorBox
 * Added information to submit for support under the support tab
 * Renamed plugin to Lightbox Plus ColorBox to reflect long time usage or ColorBox as the lightbox tool